7 Wonders of India - Architectural Beauty You Must Visit in 2024

 Golden Temple

-Harmandir Sahib, more commonly known as the Golden Temple or Darbar Sahib, is the chief gurdwara for Sikhs, located in Amritsar, Punjab.
-Guru Arjan Dev Ji, the fifth Guru of Sikhs, actively built the gurdwara in 1604.
-He intentionally constructed it on a lower level, ensuring everyone entering would have to step down.
+Harmandir Sahib, more commonly known as the Golden Temple or Darbar Sahib is the chief gurdwara for Sikhs, located in Amritsar, Punjab.
+Guru Arjan Dev Ji, the fifth Guru of Sikhs, built the gurdwara in 1604.
+He intentionally constructed it on a lower level, ensuring everyone entering would have to step down to enter it.

 Khajuraho

 Signifying the unique North Indian architecture of the Chandella dynasty, Khajuraho is a complex of 23 temples.
-Built between the 9th and 10th century, these temples exemplify the Nagara style of architecture.
-By the 12th Century, the complex had 85 temples, of which only 23 survived till today.
+Built between the 9th and 10th centuries, these temples exemplify the Nagara style of architecture.
+By the 12th Century, the complex had 85 temples, of which only 23 have survived to date.

 Chinese pilgrim Xuanzang made the first mention of Khajuraho in his journals in 641.
-After the fall of the Chandela dynasty and due to the continuous onslaught of invaders, these temples suffered great destruction.
+After the fall of the Chandela dynasty, these temples suffered great destruction due to the continuous onslaught of invaders.

 Konark Sun Temple

-The Konark Sun Temple, located in the village of Konark, some 35 km away from Puri, Odisha, stands as a testament to the worship of the sun, a practice followed since the 19th Century BC.
-Built-in the 13th Century under the rulers of the Eastern Ganga dynasty, the place signifies the holy seat of Surya or the Sun.
+The Konark Sun Temple is located in the village of Konark, which is around 35 km away from Puri, Odisha.
+It stands as a testament to the worship of the sun, a practice followed since the 19th Century BC.
+Built in the 13th Century under the rulers of the Eastern Ganga dynasty, the place signifies the holy seat of Surya or the Sun.

-The temple has intricate carvings of dancers, animals, musicians, etc. It also shows horses and wheels of the chariot of the Sun God.
-Over the years, something/someone has destroyed a large part of the temple.
-For example, there was a 200-foot-high Shikhara next to the chariot.
+The temple has intricate carvings of dancers, animals, musicians, etc. It also shows horses and the wheels of the chariot of the Sun God.
+Over the years, the temple has been subject to desecration and damage, particularly of the 200-foot-high Shikhara next to the chariot.

 Nalanda

-Nalanda Mahavihara, or Nalanda University, was a famous university of the ancient Magadha empire.
+Nalanda Mahavihara, or Nalanda University was a famous university of the ancient Magadha empire.
 Deemed as the first residential university in the world, it is located in Rajgir, Bihar.
-The university operated between the 5th Century and 12 Century.
-It was the symbol of the Golden Age of India.
+The university operated between the 5th and 12th Century.
+It was a symbol of the Golden Age of India.

-Invaders, including Khilji, attacked a university that is now a UNESCO World Heritage Site.
-However, it remained in operation for centuries after that.
+The university is now a UNESCO World Heritage Site.
+However, it remained in operation for centuries after its destruction.
 It is the oldest of the 7 wonders of India.

 Taj Mahal

-Shah Jahan, the fifth ruler of the Mughal dynasty, built the Taj Mahal, a great symbol of love in medieval India, as a mausoleum for his wife and great love, Mumtaz Mahal.
-The Taj Mahal is not only one of the 7 wonders of India but also one of the world’s seven wonders.
+Shah Jahan, the fifth ruler of the Mughal dynasty, built the Taj Mahal in medieval India as a great symbol of love.
+He built it as a mausoleum for his wife and the love of his life, Mumtaz Mahal.
+The Taj Mahal is not only one of the 7 wonders of India but also one of the 7 wonders of the world.

 The 7 Wonders of India: Cultural and Architectural Gems

-The statue, one of the 7 wonders of India, is a marvelous feat of art with its intricate carvings and plants that cover the body.
+This statue is a marvelous feat of art with its intricate carvings and plants that cover the sculpture.
 A giant stone supports the statue.
-The sculptor designed the statue with its arms pointing downwards and face upright in Kayotsarga facing north.
-The statue also portrays the Jain belief of Digambar (no clothes or nude), which signifies that a person has left earthly desires and attachments behind to attain divinity.
+The sculptor designed the statue with its arms pointing downwards and face upright facing north in Kayotsarga.
+The statue also depicts the Jain belief of Digambar (the practice of nudity), which signifies that a person has renounced earthly desires and attachments to attain divinity.

 Today, the city has 1600 surviving remains built between the 14th and 16th centuries.
 These include temples, forts, stables, Mandapas, pillared halls, royal complexes, riverside features, and more.

-These complexes boast the alluring Dravidian structure and architecture, seen in the huge pillars and massive dimensions of the structures.
+These complexes boast the alluring Dravidian style of architecture, seen in the huge pillars and massive dimensions of the structures.

-Along with that, the city also boasts a multi-religious and multicultural society by the representation of Indo-Islamic architecture.
-The Queen’s Bath and Elephant Stables are examples of this architecture in the city.
+Additionally, the city boasts a multi-religious and multicultural society through the representation of Indo-Islamic architecture.
+The Queen’s Bath and Elephant Stables are examples of this style of architecture in the city.
 The city maintained its position as a metropolitan of the country, after which it was partially destroyed in the Battle of Talikota.

-The Gurudwara has openings on all four sides, which shows it is open to worshippers from every caste and creed.
+The Gurudwara has openings on all four sides, which symbolizes that it is open to worshippers from every caste and creed.

-However, the original temple was destroyed multiple times by Afghan invaders.
-Maharaja Ranjit Singh finally built it during the early 19th Century.
+However, the original temple was destroyed multiple times by invaders.
+Maharaja Ranjit Singh rebuilt it during the early 19th Century.
 The rebuilding was done in marble and copper, covered with a foil of gold.

-The temples include intricate structures with deep symbolism and expressiveness and are proof of the artistry of ancient India.
+These temples include intricate structures with deep symbolism and exemplify the artistry of ancient India.
 The temple was long forgotten and inside an overgrown jungle until 1838, when a British engineer rediscovered it.
 The monuments were included in the UNESCO World Heritage List in 1986.
 They show the amalgamation of Hinduism and Jainism.

-The temple, which is a UNESCO World Heritage Site, signifies the Kalinga architecture.
+This temple, which is a UNESCO World Heritage Site, signifies Kalinga architecture.
 The primary elements of this style of architecture are:

 The image of the Sun is present at the Garbhagriha, or the sanctum sanctorum.
-It is said that the architecture was so accurate that the first ray of the rising sun fell on the God statue inside the Garbhagriha.
+It is said that the architecture was very concise, to the extent that the first ray of the rising sun fell on the God statue inside the Garbhagriha.

 Developed during the Gupta period, the faculty of the University were some of the greatest scholars of the time.
 It was the major source of sacred Sanskrit texts that Chinese travelers propagated in the 7th Century.

-Taj Mahal boasts Indo-Islamic architecture along with a beautiful symmetry and rhythmic combination.
+The Taj Mahal boasts Indo-Islamic architecture and fascinating symmetry renowned worldwide.
 The complex includes the main gateway, mosque, garden, jawab (the building that mirrors the mosque), the mausoleum, and four minarets.

 However, these sites and structures are deteriorating because of rising pollution, urbanization, and other harmful human activities.
-It is essential to conserve these sites so that future generations can also experience the variety of cultures that India has birthed and fostered.
+It is essential to conserve these sites so that future generations can experience the history and variety of cultures that India has birthed and fostered.

 These cultural sites are still seen as focal points of our communities.
 They invoke the feeling of togetherness and belonging in people’s hearts.

 Historic buildings are the focus of cultural tourism.
-They impact the economy of the place by attracting people to visit the ancient and cultural sites.
+They boost the country’s economy as they attract tourists who wish to visit the ancient cultural sites.

 3. Education